4neesh/DevBlog/src/blogInProgress/031_SpringFramework.md

 ---
-title: 'Why Spring Boot saves the developer'
+title: 'The benefits of using Spring Boot'
 date: 2020-10-09
 author: 'Aneesh Mistry'
 featuredImage: ../images/031_tokyo.jpg